Dubai Police to increase drone units by end of 2024; operations will not violate residents' privacy

 The process can be done via app or on the website of Awqaf UAE

-Dubai Police is set to enhance its Drone Box initiative, with plans to increase the number of drone units from six to eight by the end of this year.
+Dubai Police are planning to increase their drone units from six to eight by the end of this year as part of a project to enhance their flagship Drone Box initiative, Khaleej Times has learnt.

 This advanced system, which offers a glimpse into the future of policing, aims to improve emergency response times and bolster public safety across the emirate.